 Etna Park, the north-eastern slope with the Ragabo pine forest and the Linguaglossa area offer a breathtaking landscape with valleys, forests, volcanic deserts, lava flows, secular trees and rich and diverse flora that captivate the visitor.
 An appealing destination for those seeking nature, food and wine, sports and landscapes with no equals during every season of the year.

-Here, ever since remote times past, the richness of the volcanic soil has enabled local peoples to support themselves with agriculture and animal pasturing; the thousand-year-old presence of Man on the volcano has left an indelible mark in the form of terracing, palmenti, wineries, vineyards, olive-groves, pistachio, hazel and fruit orchards, which surround the slopes of the “Montagna” (as the locals affectionately call their volcano), and bear witness to the agricultural vocation of this region.
-The particular micro-climate has facilitated the spread of viticulture and wine-making for hundreds of years and today wine-making has actually seen the map of the countryside redrawn.
-Many old palmenti have been restored while respecting biodiversity and environment; the previously-abandoned terracing and vineyards have regained their ancient splendour.
-It is the volcanic soil, the temperature range, the winds, the old vineyards enclosed within dry-stone walls, that help produce elegant white wines, austere and simple, with hints of citrus fruit and minerals.
+Here, since ancient times, the fertility of the volcanic soil has allowed local populations to thrive thanks to agriculture and livestock, and the millennial presence of man on the volcano has left a lasting footprint: terracing, millstones, wineries, vineyards, olive groves, pistachio, hazelnut and other fruit farms surround the foot of the “Mountain”, which is how the locals lovingly call the volcano, are all a testimony to how this territory is ideal for agriculture.
+The unique microclimate has allowed the spread of viticulture and wine production since ancient times, and today wine has reshaped the landscape.
+Many old abandoned millstones have been restored while respecting the biodiversity and environment, and once abandoned vineyards have regained their glory.
+The volcanic soil, the temperature excursions, the wind, the old vineyards surrounded by the dry-stone walls, produce elegant white wines, citrusy and mineral with a bold and essential character.